 Lecturer's approval required.
-Students must have 24 first-year credits in the FST, a certificate of "Fitness to Dive" from the University Health Centre and be able to pass a test of swimming competence.
+Students must have 24 first year credits in the FST, a certificate of "Fitness to Dive" from the University Health Centre and be able to pass a test of swimming competence.
+This course may require participation in weekend field trips.